carbon-language/carbon-lang/docs/project/goals.md

 A programming language is a tool, and different tools are good for different purposes.
-We think there is great value in priorities that differentiate Carbon from the plethora of programming languages, rather than following the crowd and regressing to the mean.
+We think there is great value in priorities that differentiate Carbon from the plethora of programming languages.
 Stating Carbon’s priorities clearly and explicitly helps the entire community effectively evaluate and use the language.

 Carbon's language goals have historically been best addressed by C++, and there are large ecosystems and codebases written using C++ to these ends.
 We intend